Machine Learning for Retail Sales Forecasting — Feature Engineering

 • 3,049 unique in 10 stores

-• 3 main categories and 7 departments (sub-category)
+• 3 main categories and 7 departments (sub-categories)

 The objective is to predict sales for all products in each store in the 28 days following the available dataset.

-We have to perform 30,490 forecasts for each day in the prediction horizon.
+We will generate 30,490 forecasts for each day in the prediction horizon.

 We’ll use the validation set to measure the performance of our model.